Managing missed rent and payment plans with free templates

 Reach out to your tenants and get an understanding of their financial situation

 Your tenants might be able to access other financial support before it’s necessary to arrange a rent payment plan with them, which means it’s important that you have a good understanding of the government support that’s in place so you can show them other ways to get help.
-Some tenants’ employers may not yet be making use of the coronavirus the Coronavirus Job Retention Scheme to help them pay wages and the government is encouraging workers to check if their employers can use it.
+To help with energy bills, there are various forms of support available, from energy bill and council tax rebates to the warm home discount scheme and winter fuel payments.

 Arrange and agree to a rent payment plan

 If you’ve done everything you can to understand your tenants’ financial situation and show them where they can get financial assistance and they’re still unable to pay part or all of their rent, you will need to take steps to arrange and agree to a payment plan with them.
 The government’s guidance suggests that payment plans could include “reaching a temporary agreement not to seek possession action for a period of time and instead accept a lower level of rent, or agree to a plan to pay off arrears at a later date”.
 It’s important that you make sure that your tenants understand their liabilities before they agree to a payment plan to ensure that the plan is a realistic one, which is why engaging with them as early as possible and getting a good understanding of their financial situation as soon as you can is vital.